-Toll-free numbers are free to call.
-TFN A2P messages can handle medium-volume message broadcasts and are great if you want a cost-effective, more professional phone number from which to message your prospects or clients.
+Toll-free numbers (TFN) can also be used for A2P texting.
+TFN A2P messages can handle medium-volume message broadcasts and are great if you want a cost-effective, more professional phone number from which to message your prospects and clients.

-While A2P texting is a boon for businesses to do mass customer communication, it should be done carefully.
-All legal regulations must be followed.
-The A2P messaging regulations include TCPA and associated FCC regulations regarding customer consent for communications.
+While A2P texting is a boon for businesses to do mass customer communication, it should be done carefully, all legal regulations must be followed.
+The A2P messaging regulations include TCPA(Telephone Consumer Protection Act) and associated FCC(Federal Communications Commission) regulations regarding customer consent for communications.
 Broadly speaking the laws state that businesses should:

--Ensure that customers have the ability to revoke consent.
+- Ensure that customers have the ability to revoke consent at any time.

-Consent may vary on the type of message content exchanged with a customer..
-To gain a better understanding of the kind of consent you need to get from your customer, first, you need to know the three types of messaging content and its associated consent principles.
+Consent may vary on the type of message content exchanged with a customer.
+To better understand the kind of consent you need from your customer, first, you need to know the three types of messaging and their associated consent principles.

 And the associated consent types are: